alzahraa77/12_15/README.md

 # GratiVibe: A Mindfulness and Mental Health Website

 Our project, **GratiVibe**, is a website designed to support mental health and mindfulness through a variety of interactive tools.
-The platform will include features like a gratitude journal to help users reflect on positive experiences, daily affirmations to foster self-compassion, a meditation guide to encourage mental clarity, a self-care to-do list for tracking well-being tasks, and a progress tracker to help visualize personal growth.
+The platform will include features like a gratitude journal to help users reflect on positive experiences, daily affirmations to foster self-compassion, a mental health blog to advice users ,encourage mental clarity and have meditation exercises , a self-care to-do list for tracking well-being tasks, and a mood tracker to track the user feelings.
 By focusing on front-end technologies like HTML, CSS, and JavaScript, GratiVibe will be a lightweight and intuitive website.

 ## Key Features